 The next step, and this is really, really important.
 SPRAY THE WAFFLE IRON.
 Do not skip this step or you could have stuck-on potatoes for days.
 Just use your favorite non-stick cooking spray and use it generously.
 If you prefer you could melt some butter and brush that on.
 But we’re going for hackability here and the spray takes up the least of my time.

 Chances are you don’t have the same waffle maker as me, so it’s difficult to give exact measurements here…but I got about 1 cup of the mixture per waffle and finished with about 3 3/4 waffles.
 Depending on the size of your iron, you might need a little more or a little less of the potato mixture per waffle.
 Use your best judgement here.
-You want to fill in most of the waffle surface, leaving a half inch (or more) around the edges to allow the potatoes to spread.
+You want to fill in most of the waffle surface, leaving about a half inch around the edges to allow the potatoes to spread.

 The time can vary as well, so you’ll want to watch your waffle closely once you close it.
 I had mine on a medium-high heat setting and it took about 4-5 minutes to cook to get nice, golden brown hash brown waffles.

 Don’t you love how nice and crispy these Cheesy Hash Brown Waffles get?
 You get nice fried bits of cheese around the edges, too.
 I like to serve these with a dollop of sour cream and some more fresh chives.
-The recipe will feed at least four people but can easily be double or even tripled, depending on how many you’re feeding.
+The recipe will feed at least four people one waffle each, but can easily be double or even tripled, depending on how many you’re feeding.
 Just set your oven to the “warm” function, or the lowest temperature it will go, and place each waffle on a baking sheet in the oven to keep warm while you continue cooking the rest.

 This is a sponsored conversation written by me on behalf of Simply Potatoes®.
 The opinions and text are all mine.